pohmelie/presentation-microservices-architecture-overview/slides.md

 ---

-# Import/Run time prelude (summary)

----

-# Import/Run time prelude (summary)

-- Do not use import time configuration

----

-# Import/Run time prelude (summary)
+# Import/Run time prelude

-- Do not use import time configuration
+Configuration resolved in runtime

+- Simpler mocking
+- Another project can use your project as library
 - Import time constants are ok, but should be moved to configuration some day

 ---